 Dogs can contract heartworm from mosquitoes, so this type of worm is more prevalent in the northern states, although it’s also becoming more common in Melbourne.
 Heartworm, as the name suggests, lives in the heart and also in the blood vessels of the lungs, so it’s a dangerous parasite that can result in death.

 The adult worms that develop can cause blood clots around the heart, putting extra strain on it and eventually causing heart failure.

-At Casey and Cranbourne Veterinary Hospital, we recommend Proheart SR-12 as preventative treatment, which can be injected into the dog and lasts for a year.
-Puppies, however, require more frequent injections in their first year, so should be inoculated at six months, with a booster injection nine months later when they get their annual vaccinations.
+At Casey and Cranbourne Veterinary Hospital, we recommend a yearly heartworm injection.
+Puppies, however, require more frequent injections in their first year.
+We recommend giving puppies an injection at 3 months of age as this will protect them back to birth (known as back kill), then again at six months, with a booster injection nine months later when they get their annual vaccinations.

-Heartgard chewable tablets can also be given to dogs every month while combination treatments are another option for heartworm prevention.
+Heartgard chewable tablets can also be given to dogs every month while combination treatments (monthly spot on such as Revolution or Advocate or Sentinel tablets) are another option for heartworm prevention.

 NB These treatments are preventative only and will not treat dogs already infected with heartworm.
 Infected dogs may also react badly to such treatments, so it’s best to get your pet checked by a vet if it’s older and hasn’t previously been protected from this worm.

 Dogs can pick up fleas through contact with an infested area, and can cause extreme skin irritation.
 If your dog is excessively scratching and biting at the skin, it could be fleas.
 Preventative measures should always be taken, and if your dog gets fleas, then it’s important to deal with them immediately, as they can spread rapidly, embedding themselves in carpets and soft furnishings.